jakob-wirbel/jakob-wirbel.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a PhD candidate in the Zeller team at EMBL Heidelberg.
+Hi there.
+I am Jakob and I am currently a PhD candidate in the Zeller team at EMBL Heidelberg.
 In our group, we focus on computational tools and analysis strategies to investigate how the microbiome contributes to human health and disease and how it is shaped by host factors such as nutrition and drug intake.

 My research involves method development and applying machine learning methods to microbiome data.
 For example, I have been heavily involved in the development of the __[SIAMCAT](https://github.com/zellerlab/siamcat) R package__ (_and I am always happy to help with questions/bugs/feature-requests -  just drop me an [email](mailto:jakob.wirbel@embl.de) or